Mavulis Island: Geography

-The island is part of the Luzon Volcanic Arc, and is located 141 km southeast of the southern tip of Taiwan's main island and 98 km to the nearest Taiwanese island, the "Lesser Orchid Island".
-The distance to Luzon is 288 km.
+The island is part of the Luzon Volcanic Arc.
 The island is 2.2 km long and up to 1 km wide.
 The highest point, Y'Ami Hill, is 219 m high.
 The island is rocky on the coasts but covered in lush vegetation, including mangrove, vuyavuy palms and other native shrubs.
 Coconut crabs are found on the island in large numbers.

+The nearest island to Mavulis is Misanga Island (also known as North Island), located 4 km to the south-southwest.
+Mavulis is part of the municipality of Itbayat, which is also the nearest inhabited island, located 38 km to the south.